NexPlayer/Android-SDK/Conviva.md

 - `enum CONVIVA_PROPERTY`

-	This enumeration includes the properties that must be set to integrate the Conviva client 	module into NexPlayer™.
+	This enumeration includes the properties that must be set to integrate the Conviva client 	module into NexPlayer.

 **Static Public Attributes**